You’ve decided to try and go vegan, and that’s awesome.

-The second approach is to cut out animal products.
+The second approach is to cut out animal products one at a time.

 Maybe you cut out chicken first, and then a week or two later, cut out beef, and so on.
 Starting with your least favorite animal products makes this easier.
 Most stories I’ve heard of this approach end up leaving dairy until the end.

 It can be tempting to “cleanse” your household of animal products and throw them all out, but that should be your last option.

 Throwing it away is not going to make any impact on whether or not a company continues to sell a certain product or use animal ingredients.

-I remember seeing tons of articles about tricky non-vegan ingredients you’d never expect (e.g. not all wall paint is vegan).
+There are so many tricky non-vegan ingredients you’d never expect (e.g. not all wall paint is vegan).
 You’ll be overwhelmed if you’re trying to be perfect right away.

 For example, the vitamin D3 added to many cereals technically aren’t vegan because they add vitamin D to them that is derived from animals.
-It’s about the amount of a small human hair.
+The amount is literally a few micrograms (barely visible).

-Eventually, and I really want to stress that it doesn’t need to happen for quite some time (months down the line), you can start revisiting these things once you feel less overwhelmed.
+Eventually, and I really want to stress that it doesn’t need to happen for quite some time, you can start revisiting these things once you feel less overwhelmed.

 Step 4: Make a List of Vegan Essentials to Buy

-When I went vegan, I had no clue what to eat.
+When I went vegan, I had no clue what I was going to eat.